fowlerk/ESP8266-Color-Weather-Station-v8/README.md

 (*** Update 01/03/17 ***) While the merging of my recent changes to the Weather Underground library to the main branch are pending, I have updated these library components (under the "WU library" folder) with the changes.
 You can download these two files and replace those in your existing library folder if you want to compile and test v9 with the weather alerts; these should be backwardly compatible, that is, you should be able to compile any older weather display versions that utilize this library as I did not remove (or intentionally change!) any prior functionality.

+(**Note as of 03/21/17**)
+There is currently no need to replace the standard Weather Underground client library provided by squix78, as all current functionality has been merged into the master.

 I've also updated the main code to temporarily correct one additional (minor) bug I ran across.
 Apparently a weather icon for the condition "chance of thunderstorms", or "chancetstorms" was omitted from the original icon set squix78 provided.
 I noticed that a weather icon was not displayed when this condition was forecast.
 As a quick fix for this, I modified the code to check for this condition and if detected, replace it with the icon for "thunderstorms"; there are only trivial differences between the two icons.
 At some point when I get time to figure out how to create new icons I will try a more appropriate permanent fix.

 ## Weather Underground Timers